KenWebStudio/mockup-landingpage/README.md

 # Breakout Painter Landing Page | Mockup
 https://panesaldes.github.io/mockup-landingpage

-This is a mockup landing page I created for Crash Creative.
+This is a mockup landing page I created for a client.